Sam Kim: Personal life

-On January 26, 2023, Antenna Music announced that Sam Kim's father passed away in a robbery shooting.
-According to local media on the 13th (US time), a robbery shooting occurred at a restaurant in Seattle, USA.
-Sam Kim's father as a restaurant owner became a victim and was taken to a nearby hospital, but passed away.
-The funeral was held at Bonnie Watson Funeral Home in the United States on the 24th after the investigation was over.
+On January 26, 2023, Antenna Music announced that Sam Kim's father had been killed during the course of an attempted robbery.
+According to local media, on January 13 (US time), the restaurant owner, Mr. Kim, was shot then transported to a nearby hospital, where he succumbed to his injuries.
+With the investigation over the funeral was held on the 24th at the Bonnie Watson Funeral Home in the United States.